-In addition, given that accounting rules require the use of judgements and estimates based on long-term projections for recording certain transactions, the company has a process for medium and long-term projections that specifies the finance models to be used to ensure the coherence of the different types of financial reporting.
-The company also has a process for evaluating derivatives and measurements to test their effectiveness.
+In addition, given that accounting rules require the use of judgements and estimates based on long-term projections for recording certain transactions, the Company has a process for medium and long-term projections that specifies how to create and update the finance models and which controls have to be introduced to ensure the coherence of the different types of financial reporting.
+The Company also has a process for evaluating derivatives and measurements to test their effectiveness.

-Both processes, issued by the GFD, are on the company intranet to ensure that all employees are familiar with them.
+Both processes issued by the GFD are on the Company's intranet to ensure that all employees are familiar with them.

 F.3.2.
-Internal control policies and procedures for IT systems (including secure access, control of changes, system operation, continuity and segregation of duties) giving support to key company processes regarding the preparation and publication of financial information:
+Internal control policies and procedures for IT systems (including secure access, control of changes, system operation, continuity and segregation of duties) giving support to key company processes regarding the preparation and publication of financial information.

-The Information Systems Department (hereinafter, the DGSI) has the strategic mission of facilitating attainment of Ferrovial's objectives through the use of information technologies oriented towards achieving greater effectiveness and efficiency, thus creating value and leading innovation.
+The Information Systems Department (hereinafter, the ISD) has the strategic mission of facilitating attainment of Ferrovial's objectives through the use of information technologies oriented towards achieving greater effectiveness and efficiency, thus creating value and leading innovation.

-Management and control of the services provided by DGSI are aligned with international standard ISO 20000/ITIL and are structured in the following processes:
+Management and control of the services provided by the ISD are structured in the following processes:

-- 1. Service Strategy that ensures the correct alignment of the DGSI with the business and the financial control of services. - 2.
-Service Provision, which ensures control over the development, capacity, availability, continuity and security of services. - 3.
+- Service Strategy that ensures the correct alignment of the ISD with the business and the financial control of services - Service Provision, which ensures control over the development, capacity, availability, continuity and security of services. - 3.
 Service Support, which ensures control over changes, configurations, incidences and problems related to the provision of services. - 4.
-Management of Continuous Improvement through setting up of control mechanisms of service levels and deployment of scorecards.
+Management of Continuous Improvement through the setting up of mechanisms to control service levels and the deployment of scorecards.